-James NEWBURY: Exactly.
-I am speaking on the amended motion.
-Thank you, Deputy Speaker, for confirming.
-That is what this government is now doing: trying to cover up that speech that was made last night.
-I am sure that if people did a little bit of digging they could find out who the member was accusing of sexual harassment in the caucus.
+James NEWBURY: Yes.
+Thank you, Deputy Speaker.
+I have a big voice.
+That is what this government is now doing - trying to cover up that speech that was made last night.
+I am sure that if people did little bit of digging, they could find out who the member was accusing of sexual harassment in the caucus.
 I also know that the Premier's office was made aware of the speech last night, as was the President of the Council.
 Both were involved immediately after the speech was given, but what have they done?
 Nothing.